milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int pinMode(int pin, pinmode_t mode)</summary>

-  Set the working mode for the specified pin, where pin is the pin number, and mode can be
+  Set the working mode for the specified pin, where pin is the pin number, and mode can be:
   - PINMODE_INPUT input mode
   - PINMODE_OUTPUT output mode
   - PINMODE_INTERRUPT interrupt mode